An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

 \subsubsection{Workload \wltraffic}

 This workload contains the smallest number of queries.
 Compared to the \wlweb\ workload, which also has a small query set, {the datasets and queries are generated by a limited number of templates}.
 The data records in the dataset consist of the location description (e.g., "At I-270, Between OH-48/Exit 29 and Dayton Intl Airport Rd/Exit 32") and a brief description of the accident.
-Each string in the \wltraffic\ dataset is much shorter.\eat{, similar to \wlprotein.}
+Each string in the \wltraffic\ dataset is much shorter.

-\Cref{tab:traffic_summary} shows the results. \lpms-D performs the best for the \wltraffic\ workload, achieving a precision of 0.572 using only 12 keys.
-Although it takes $3.7\times$ the index computation time compared to \best($c=0.7$) and slightly more computation space overhead, \lpms\ uses $0.4\times$ less index space to achieve this higher precision.
+\Cref{fig:traffic_perf} shows the results.
+The methods that uses both query set and dataset as n-gram sources generate better query performance than the baseline query time of 4.8 seconds. \lpms-D performs the best for the \wltraffic\ workload, achieving a precision of 0.572 using only 12 keys.
 When $K$ increases to 1000, \free\ generates an index with 837 keys and a precision of 0.46, which is much lower than \best\ and \lpms\ with fewer than 30 keys.
-This is because \free\ selects n-grams based solely on their selectivity in the dataset, omitting those n-grams that are frequent in both the regex query and the dataset.
-In fact, the configuration of \free\ that generates the highest precision with fewer than 1000 keys uses a selectivity threshold $c=0.7$, the largest across all of our experiments.
+This is because \free\ selects n-grams based solely on their selectivity in the dataset, omitting those n-grams that are frequent in both the regex query and the dataset. {When $K$ increases to 5000, \vgg\ ($max_n=3$, $c=0.7$) generates a index with 4247 keys and achieves an query time of 1.51 seconds that is comparable to other faster methods. } \eat{In fact, the configuration of \free\ that generates the highest precision with fewer than 1000 keys uses a selectivity threshold $c=0.7$, the largest across all of our experiments.}